bubaimaji/MLDD/README.md

 ---

 ## Repository Structure

-- `notebooks`
-  Contains a full codes of our method on Depression Detection along with notebooks for generating all plots.
+  This repository contains full codes of our method for Depression Detection along with generating all plots.

 - `Bengali Folder`
   Contains code for feature extraction, preprocessing, classification, statistical analysis, and confusion metrics and ROC plot.